MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science-get-started.md

     The output shows the rows and columns of the diabetes dataset.

 1. There are two tabs at the top of the rendered table: **Table** and **Chart**.
 Select **Chart**.
-1. Select the **View options** at the right top of the chart to change the visualization.
+1. Select the **Customize chart** at the right top of the chart to change the visualization.
 1. Change the chart to the following settings:
     * **Chart Type**: `Box plot`
     * **Key**: *Leave empty*